PDAF Proposal Guidelines

 - Project Links to Public School Program and Essential Graduation Learnings

-- How will this project support the Public School Program and the Essential Graduation Learnings?
+- How will this project support the Public School Program and Department of Education and Early Childhood Development policies and guidelines?

 - What are the learning outcomes of this project?